 From June at the earliest, we will restart regular focused visits to local authorities we have concerns about, and/or those we have not visited in some time.
 We will retain the 10-day notice period until the end of June and/or when further government announcements are made.

 We will restart standard inspections before the end of the summer term, prioritising inadequate LAs that are likely to move out of that grade.

 From autumn, we will resume short inspections to LAs previously judged good or outstanding.

 Throughout our return to full ILACS, we will continue to engage with representative groups and government, and will share information about our plans with the sector.

 Inspecting social care providers under the SCCIF

-We will return to routine inspections for all settings inspected under the SCCIF (social care common inspection framework) on Monday 12 April 2021.
+We returned to routine inspections for all settings inspected under the SCCIF (social care common inspection framework) on 12 April 2021.
 Inspections will be scheduled taking into account: